 Jerry Seinfeld was inspired to end the show after nine seasons by The Beatles, who broke up after nine years together.

-The character of Cosmo Kramer is based on Kenny Kramer, a man who worked across the hall from co-creator Larry David.
+The character of Cosmo Kramer was based on Kenny Kramer, a man who worked across the hall from co-Creator Larry David.
 In a self-confessed move to cash-in on the sitcom's popularity, Kenny Kramer formed the "Kramer Reality Tour", an officially-recognized New York City tour which visits the real-life locations often featured in the sitcom.
-In the 1997 season of "Seinfeld", Cosmo Kramer's memoirs are published by J. Peterman as his own.
+In the 1997 season of this show, Cosmo Kramer's memoirs are published by J. Peterman as his own.
 Wanting to make the most of the situation, Cosmo Kramer starts a "Peterman Reality Tour", offering a tour of the real-life locations featured in the memoirs.

 Though Larry David played George Steinbrenner, the actual George M. Steinbrenner III was filmed playing himself for use in an episode.
 However, the scene was never shown on the series.
 Steinbrenner did appear with Jason Alexander (in the part of George) in a 1996 promotional spot for MLB All-Star Game balloting.

 The model of the bike Jerry (Jerry Seinfeld) never rides, hanging in his apartment, changes throughout the series.